wp-plugins/website-popups/readme.txt

 = I have another question, what do I do? =

 Contact us anytime!
-If you ever need a question, you can always call us at: 1-800-921-0167, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.
+If you ever need a question, you can always email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

 == Screenshots ==
 1. A Popup created with this plugin